Lugger

-A lugger is a sailing vessel defined by its rig, using the lug sail on all of its one or several masts.
-They were widely used as working craft, particularly off the coasts of France, England, Ireland and Scotland.
+A lugger is a sailing vessel defined by its rig, using the lug sail on all of its one or more masts.
+Luggers were widely used as working craft, particularly off the coasts of France, England, Ireland and Scotland.
 Luggers varied extensively in size and design.
 Many were undecked, open boats, some of which operated from beach landings (such as Hastings or Deal).
 Others were fully decked craft (typified by the Zulu and many other sailing drifters).
 Some larger examples might carry lug topsails.

 History

-A lugger is usually a two or three masted vessel, setting lug sails on each mast.
+A lugger is usually a two- or three-masted vessel, setting lug sails on each mast.
 A jib or staysail may be set on some luggers.
 More rarely, lug topsails are used by some luggers — notably the chasse-marée.
 A lug sail is an asymmetric quadrilateral sail that fastens to a yard (spar) along the head (top edge) of the sail.
 The yard is held to the mast either by a parrel or by a traveller (consisting of a metal ring that goes round the mast and has an eye for the halyard and a hook which fastens to a strop on the yard).
 A dipping lug sail is fastened at the tack (front lower corner) some distance in front of the mast, often at the the top of the stem, the (roughly vertical) extension of the keel at the bow; therefore the upper-most and most forward part of the hull.
 A standing lug's tack is fastened near the foot of the mast.
 The halyard for a dipping lug is usually made fast to the weather gunwale, thereby allowing the mast to be otherwise unstayed.
 A common arrangement is to have a dipping lug foresail and a standing lug mizzen.
-This arrangement is found on many traditional British fishing vessels, such as the fifie - but there are examples of dipping lugs on two masts or standing lugs on all of 2 or 3 masts (as in the chasse-marée).
+This arrangement is found on many traditional British fishing vessels, such as the fifie, but there are examples of dipping lugs on two masts or standing lugs on two or three masts (as in the chasse-marée).